tomazos/cpp-proposals/enumerator-traits.md

 The proposed feature adds three Property Queries to the Metaprogramming and Type Traits library in the typical form.
 It requires only some minimal compiler support to implement the three queries.

 As for all Property Queries in the Metaprogramming and Type Traits library, the proposed three Property Queries are for use by metaprogrammers at compile-time.
-The current ease-of-use of these constructs is the same as, for example, `std:rank`, `std::extent` and `std::get(tuple)`.
+The current ease-of-use of these constructs is the same as, for example, `std:rank`, `std::extent`, `std::get(tuple)` and working with string literals (array of char defined with constexpr).
 As C++ continues to evolve more sophisticated metaprogramming features, the proposed queries will become easier to use along with them.

 As `std::enumerator_value<E,I>` is a value of enumeration type E, it can be used in combination with the existing `std::underlying_type<E>` if one wishes to convert it to a value of the underlying type instead.

+`std::make_index_sequence` is also useful for ease-of-use to transform the properties into a pack or a constexpr array if so desired.

 ## Design Goals